 Carlo Collodi is also listed as one of the writers for the movie but of course, his main role was supplying the source material.

-Although the movie doesn’t have any cast announced as of yet, a huge array of puppeteers, set designers and animators are currently listed on the project.
+In addition, a huge array of puppeteers, set designers and animators are currently listed on the project.

 What Pinocchio on Netflix will look like

 Some first look screens first came out in 2012 and to date, they’re the only screenshots we’ve had so far but they look incredible.

 Netflix will be going up against Pinnochio from Disney who is most known for its involvement in the IP.
 Robert Zemeckis is on board to direct the movie which is planned to be a lot more family-friendly than the version we’re talking about here.

 Release for the Disney reboot has yet to be announced but there have been rumors swirling about the possibility of it being a Disney+ movie as opposed to a full theatrical release.

 If you’re wondering why Netflix is able to even make a movie about this character, it’s because Pinocchio now resides in the public domain.